pragma-org/simulation-testing/blog/src/06-distributed-systems-dsl.md

 # A domain-specific language for simulation testing distributed systems

+In past posts we've built a simulator and a workload generator and checker for distributed systems.
+The assumption we made is that if the distributed system we are building is deterministic, then we can test it effectively.
+Where effectively means:

+  1. It's fast, because we can simulate the passage of time and thus not have to wait for timeouts;
+  2. It produces minimal counterexamples when the checker fails, because we can shrink the generated workload;
+  3. Failures are reproducible, given the seed of the workload generator.

+But how do we fulfill the assumption that our distributed system is indeed determinisitic?
+This is the problem we'll tackle in this post, and we'll do so by means of a domain-specific language inspired by Jepsen's Maelstrom.

 ## Motivation

 * If the programming languages we were using had deterministic runtimes then we